brown-palm/Spacewalk-18-benchmark/README.md

 We will be happy if you find Spacewalk-18 useful.
 Please cite it using this BibTeX:
 ```
-@misc{krishnan2024spacewalk18,
+@misc{krishnan2023spacewalk18,
-      title={Spacewalk-18: A Benchmark for Multimodal and Long-form Procedural Video Understanding},
+      title={Spacewalk-18: A Benchmark for Multimodal and Long-form Procedural Video Understanding in Novel Domains},
-      author={Rohan Myer Krishnan and Zitian Tang and Zhiqiu Yu and Chen Sun},
+      author={Zitian Tang and Rohan Myer Krishnan and Zhiqiu Yu and Chen Sun},
-      year={2024},
+      year={2023},
       publisher={arXiv:2311.18773}
 }
 ```